 For the dissenters, including under this heading the Scottish Presbyterians, there was no conflict.
-The most important thing in their lives was personal salvation-of themselves and their families first and then of other members of their community.
+The most important thing in their lives was personal salvation - of themselves and their families first and then of other members of their community.
 A condition of election was a sound and comprehensive understanding of God's creation in all its heterogeneity.
 Hence the importance in the academies of the new 'modern' subjects which replaced the traditional classical curriculum of the grammar schools and universities.
 Although some of these were harnessable to non-salvationist goals, both personal and industrial, until well on into the eighteenth century they were not studied primarily for those reasons.
 The central focus was on the acquisition of various kinds of knowledge for its own sake, given its significance as a prerequisite of salvation.

-Morgan's (1944) study of the Puritan family in seventeenth century New England underlines the attachment to acquiring knowledge which powered English and Scottish Puritans as well as New English Congregationalists.
-He writes: For a people who believed in predestination and the absolute sovereignty of God the Puritans ascribed an extraordinary power to education.
-(Morgan, 1944, p.
-51)
+Morgan's (1944) study of the Puritan family in seventeenth century New England underlines the attachment to acquiring knowledge which powered English and Scottish puritans as well as New English Congregationalists.
+He writes

+For a people who believed in predestination and the absolute sovereignty of God the Puritans ascribed an extraordinary power to education.
+(Morgan 1944: 51)

 Parents had a duty to educate their children so that they, too, could become members of the 'elect' worthy of salvation.
 In particular, parents had to help their sons to choose their particular calling.
-(For girls there was no choice since their calling was to be a housewife.)
+(For girls there was no choice since their calling was to be a housewife).
 Some boys, who were intelligent enough and whose parents were rich enough, might put off the choice of a calling until later by going to Harvard College.

-Anyone with a 'liberal' education would adopt a 'liberal' calling, that is, a calling which required no manual labor and no long period of apprenticeship' (Morgan, 1944, p.
-30)

-Parents wanted their children to 'do well' (p.
-49), and had only fulfilled their obligations after they saw 'their Children well dispos'd of, well settled in the World' (quoted on p.
-39), that is, well married and settled in their own home.
+'Anyone with a 'liberal' education would adopt a 'liberal' calling, that is, a calling which required no manual labor and no long period of apprenticeship' (p.30).
+Parents wanted their children to 'do well' (p.49), and had only fulfilled their obligations after they saw 'their Children well dispos'd of, well settled in the World' (quoted on p.39), that is, well married and settled in their own home.

 Children learned to read and to acquire knowledge for religious reasons.
-As Protestants, they had to be able to read the Bible themselves (pp. 45-46).
-Lack of knowledge was seen as man's chief enemy-a reaction to the perceived intention of the old Roman Catholic regime to keep people ignorant.
-For the Puritan the acquisition of knowledge, especially of the scriptures, was a necessary route to salvation (p.
-46).
+As Protestants, they had to be able to read the Bible themselves (pp45-6).
+Lack of knowledge was seen as man's chief enemy - a reaction to the perceived intention of the old Roman Catholic regime to keep people ignorant.
+For the Puritan the acquisition of knowledge, especially of the scriptures, was a necessary route to salvation (p 46).
 They thought it should begin early and intensively.
-New England ministers believed that:

-Satan never hesitated to begin his assaults upon children in their infancy, 'and therefore if you would prevent him, do not you delay, but be dropping in instruction as they are able, and as soon as they are able to understand any thing'.
-(Morgan, 1944, p.
-53)

-'Children were taught as fast as they could learn' (ibid.).
+New England ministers believed that 'Satan never hesitated to begin his assaults upon children in their infancy, "and therefore if you would prevent him, do not you delay, but be dropping in instruction as they are able, and as soon as they are able to understand any thing".' (p53).
+'Children were taught as fast as they could learn' (ibid.)

 One reason for the preoccupation with early learning must have been the far greater probability than in our age of dying young.
 Given the comparative recentness of the assumption that most people in our society will live into old age, this thought must have exercised devout parents even into the twentieth century.
-Comenius (see above), who, like Morgan's New England families, lived in the seventeenth century, put forward as the first of his six reasons for beginning education early:
+Comenius (see above), who, like Morgan's New England families, lived in the seventeenth century, put forward as the first of his six reasons for beginning education early have not been moulded to the knowledge of and participation in God, there will be no further opportunity given us.
+And therefore, as the matter is of such importance, the greatest haste is necessary, lest any man be lost.